fpavogt/fcmaker/_sources/running.rst.txt

-   python -m fcmaker --local -f local_2_fcm.muse.txt python -m fcmaker --local -f local_2_fcm.hawki.txt python -m fcmaker --local -f local_2_fcm.xshooter.txt
+   python -m fcmaker --local -f local_2_fcm.muse.txt python -m fcmaker --local -f local_2_fcm.hawki.txt python -m fcmaker --local -f local_2_fcm.xshooter.txt python -m fcmaker --local -f local_2_fcm.espresso.txt

 fcmaker will create the associated finding chart, store it where specified, and exit.

 8: the background images
 ------------------------

-With the exception of MUSE NFM finding charts (see :ref:`gaia-images`), fcmaker relies on ``astroquery.skyview`` to download background images for the finding charts (unless a local FITS file is provided by the user, see :ref:`local-FITS`).
+With the exception of MUSE NFM and ESPRESSO finding charts (see :ref:`gaia-images`), fcmaker relies on ``astroquery.skyview`` to download background images for the finding charts (unless a local FITS file is provided by the user, see :ref:`local-FITS`).
 To display the full list of surveys available, type in a Python shell::